This post may contain affiliate links. Please read our disclosure policy.

 Cookie Butter Blossoms are a nut-free version of everyone’s favorite cookie!

 Have you ever heard of Peanut Blossoms cookies (aka Kiss Cookies)?
 They are super popular around the holidays, and you can’t hardly go to a Christmas party without seeing some.
-They are my favorite, but unfortunately my son has is highly allergic to nuts, so they are a no-go for us.
+They are my favorite, but unfortunately, my son is highly allergic to nuts, so they are a no-go for us.
 That’s why I came up with this alternative – Cookie Butter Blossoms!

 It’s been several years since we’ve made our cookies together because it was just too dangerous with my son’s peanut allergy.
 We’ve tried to substitute with Sun Butter, or using a different cookie recipe, but nothing worked.
-I finally decided to try out this cookie butter that everyone has been raving about (yes I know, I’m a little late to the cookie butter party) and let me tell you, they are GOOD!
+I finally decided to try out this cookie butter that everyone has been raving about (yes I know, I’m a little late to the cookie butter party), and let me tell you, they are GOOD!
 I’m so excited that we will be able to continue this tradition with my children this year!

 I’ve got several more holiday treat recipes in the coming weeks, so be sure to follow along so you won’t miss anything!

 If you enjoyed this recipe, you might also like:

 - 1 teaspoon baking soda

 - ½ cup sugar

 - Sift together flour, soda and salt and set aside.
 Cream together butters.
 Gradually add sugars.
 Add egg and vanilla.
 Blend in dry ingredients.

 - Form into balls using a teaspoon of dough for each.
 Roll in granulated sugar and place on ungreased cookie sheets.